History of Italy: Anti-fascism against Mussolini's regime

-Italian Republic (1946–present)
+Republican era (1946–present)

 Birth of the Republic

-Much like Japan and Germany, the aftermath of World War II left Italy with a destroyed economy, a divided society, and anger against the monarchy for its endorsement of the Fascist regime for the previous twenty years.
+The aftermath of World War II left Italy with a destroyed economy, a divided society, and anger against the monarchy for its endorsement of the Fascist regime.
 These frustrations contributed to a revival of the Italian republican movement.
-Following Victor Emmanuel III's abdication, his son, the new king Umberto II, was pressured by the threat of another civil war to call a Constitutional Referendum to decide whether Italy should remain a monarchy or become a republic.
+Umberto II was pressured by the threat of another civil war to call the 1946 Italian institutional referendum to decide whether Italy should remain a monarchy or become a republic.
 On 2 June 1946, the republican side won 54% of the vote and Italy officially became a republic.
-All male members of the House of Savoy were barred from entering Italy, a ban which was only repealed in 2002.

 Under the Treaty of Peace with Italy, 1947, Istria, Kvarner, most of the Julian March as well as the Dalmatian city of Zara was annexed by Yugoslavia causing the Istrian-Dalmatian exodus, which led to the emigration of between 230,000 and 350,000 local ethnic Italians (Istrian Italians and Dalmatian Italians), the others being ethnic Slovenians, ethnic Croatians, and ethnic Istro-Romanians, choosing to maintain Italian citizenship.
 Later, the Free Territory of Trieste was divided between the two states.
 Italy also lost all of its colonial possessions, formally ending the Italian Empire.
 In 1950, Italian Somaliland was made a United Nations Trust Territory under Italian administration until 1 July 1960.
 The Italian border that applies today has existed since 1975, when Trieste was formally re-annexed to Italy.

-The General Elections of 1946, held at the same time as the Constitutional Referendum, elected 556 members of a Constituent Assembly, of which 207 were Christian Democrats, 115 Socialists and 104 Communists.
+The General Elections of 1946, held at the same time as the Constitutional Referendum, elected 556 members of a Constituent Assembly.
 A new constitution was approved, setting up a parliamentary democracy.
 In 1947, under American pressure, the communists were expelled from the government.
 The Italian general election, 1948 saw a landslide victory for Christian Democrats, that dominated the system for the following forty years.